tfpf/graph-plot/README.md

-# customplot
+# Introduction
-A wrapper around Matplotlib.
-It can be used to plot beautiful, publication-quality graphs.
+Customplot is a  wrapper around Matplotlib.
+It can be used to plot interactive publication-quality graphs.
 I mainly wrote this to plot graphs of functions, but it can be used for almost anything, really.
 (Take a gander at the [gallery](#gallery).)

-However, customplot cannot replace Matplotlib or Pyplot.
-It just automates some settings which make the plot look appealing.
-For sufficiently complicated plots, you may have to use functions of Matplotlib or Pyplot directly.

-Only `rectilinear`, `polar` and `3d` projections of Matplotlib axes are supported.
-Other projections can also be used, but their beautification may not happen automatically.

 # Requirements
 | Name       | Minimum Version |